-- The Church of Saint Anne Shandon.
-Shandon, meaning :Old Fort” in Gaelic, was formed as one of the original settlements in medieval Ireland and it was in 1722 that the Church of Saint Anne Shandon was built.
+- The Church of Saint Anne Shandon – Shandon, meaning “Old Fort” in Gaelic, was formed as one of the original settlements in medieval Ireland.
 Here you can play the famous Bells of Shandon, watch the infamous clock, and view Cork from above.

-- Drink Whiskey – For the whiskey lovers or just the plain curious, a tour of the Old Midleton Distillery will address the making of Irish whiskey and will offer the opportunity to view the world’s largest pot.
-You get to sample some whiskey afterwards too.
+- Drink whiskey – For whiskey lovers or just the plain curious, a tour of the Old Midleton Distillery will address the making of Irish whiskey and will offers the opportunity to view the world’s largest pot.
+You even get to sample some whiskey afterwards!

-- Escape to Doneraile National Park – 166 hectares of deciduous trees, herds of deer and numerous pathways from which to explore, this is a great place to get away from it all.
-A prime example of landscape gardening at its best, pockets of land have been fashioned into canals and ponds and can be enjoyed on an enchanting walk.
+- Escape to Doneraile National Park – 400 acres of deciduous trees, herds of deer, and numerous pathways from which to explore make up this National Park.
+As a prime example of landscape gardening at its best, pockets of land have been fashioned into canals and ponds and can be enjoyed on an enchanting walk.

 - Visit the Lewis Glucksman Gallery – Located on the UCC campus, this gallery is a major hotspot for students and locals.
 It also happens to be a favorite for most tourists.
 There are three display areas, all with rotating exhibits, as well as a basement café with delicious food.